taylorwatsonb/taylors-nextplayground/README.md

 - Performance optimization guides
 - Debugging tutorials

+## Recent Improvements

+See [IMPROVEMENTS.md](./IMPROVEMENTS.md) for a detailed list of all improvements made to the project, including:

+- Error boundaries and loading states
+- Code splitting and performance optimizations
+- SEO enhancements
+- TypeScript improvements
+- Code organization and developer experience

 ## Contributing

 While this is a personal project showcasing DX engineering skills, feedback and suggestions are welcome!
 Feel free to:

 1. Open issues for bugs or suggestions
 2. Submit pull requests for improvements
 3. Share feedback on the learning experience

+### Development Guidelines

+- Follow the existing code style
+- Run `npm run format` before committing
+- Run `npm run lint` to check for errors
+- Run `npm run type-check` to verify TypeScript types

 ## About the Developer